5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 3. Maha Ashtami

 This day holds a special significance.
-According to mythology, it is believed that Maa Durga killed Mahishashur on the eighth day.
+According to mythology, it is believed that Maa Durga killed Mahishasur on the eighth day.
 The prayer on this day is called “Anjali”.
 An extraordinary “Kumari Puja” ritual is a significant part of this day.
 Under this ritual, girls under nine years are worshipped as Goddess Durga.
-Later one more important ritual is performed.
-Which is the “Sandhi Puja”.
+Later, one more important ritual is performed.
+Which is the “Sandhi Puja”?
 Highlights of this day are:

 - Kumari puja.